wagonsolucoes/Amostra.Angular/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for a new feature in CoreUI Free Angular Admin Template.
+about: Suggest an idea for a new feature in Amostra Angular Admin Template.
 title: ''
 labels: feature
 assignees: ''